 In addition to trams, buses, cars, scooters, and cycles, we needed to watch out for pedestrians, horses, and, on occasion, mobility vehicles.

 Sightseeing and touristing

-We accomplished very little sightseeing and tourist’ing during our visit.
+We accomplished very little sightseeing and touristic activities during our visit.
 There were three notable things we did as tourists.

 First, we toured Anne Frank Huis.
 The tour was part museum, part house tour.
 Purchasing tickets in advance gave us a big advantage in skipping the queue.

-Overall, I felt that the museum was lacking information and Sara pointed out that it was not in chronological order.
-The tour of the house was of most interest to me and it was larger than I expected it to be.
+Overall, I felt that the museum lacked information, and, as Sara pointed out, the information was not in chronological order.
+The house tour was of most interest to me and was larger than I expected it to be.

 Photography was not allowed inside the house, so here’s a photo of the exterior.

-Second, we tram’d to a brewery so that we could say we visited a Dutch brewery.
-We drank one beer each and then tram’d across the city to the Jordaan neighborhood where we felt most at home.
+Second, we took the tram to a brewery so that we could say we visited a Dutch brewery.
+We drank one beer each and then took the tram across the city to the Jordaan neighborhood.
+It was there where we felt most at home.
 In retrospect, we should have skipped the brewery.

-Third, we visited De Albert Cuypmarkt which is a large street market and it was meh.
+Third, we visited De Albert Cuypmarkt, a large street market that was meh.

 Fourth, we ventured into Dam Square and, against our better judgment, attempted to go to the Red Light District.
 We didn’t actually manage to make it into the Red Light District because of the massive crowds.
-After a few minutes of trying to swim our way through the crowds, we got tired of the waves of marijuana smoke and got the hell out of there.
+After a few minutes of trying to swim through the crowds, we got tired of the waves of marijuana smoke and got out of there.